Writing about this data.

 Story-ready data

 Every number on this site is downloadable.
-For a local story, start with your state: the national pulse for the picture, your state's program page (linked from any agency in it) for the portfolio, and the per-state rows in the by-state API.
-For a citable snapshot, use a dated dataset release rather than the live site, which changes daily.
+Start with the coverage overview, then use the country and subdivision rows in the location API to state the denominator precisely.
+For a citable snapshot, use a dated dataset release rather than the live site, which can change after a completed scoring run.
 Methodology, rubric weights, and the validator version are all published: how to read a scorecard and the open dataset.
-For the Report Year 2026 shapes.txt requirement, the explainer carries the national and per-state numbers and the claims they support.

 Questions about a specific number, or a correction?
 Open an issue on the repository; the data and the code that produced it are both public.